Prerequisites for MS in Urban Land Development

 Sacramento, CA 95819-6081.

-You may take prerequisites at any accredited degree granting institution.
+You may take your prerequisite at any accredited degree granting institution.
 Accredited community colleges, on-line colleges or universities, or private (non-profit or for-profit) colleges are examples of acceptable places to take prerequisites.
 Links to a list of sample schools is at the top of this page.
 Keep in mind that you are not limited to our suggested options.

 Western Association of Schools and Colleges (WASC) accredits schools in California and the West.
 You can ask the college or university where you want to take the course if they are accredited, or you can check for yourself at the WASC website.
 On-line courses offered by institutions outside the West may be accredited by other accrediting bodies.